portotype/decodeportugal.com/README.md

 - local banks
 - MB, RefMB, MBWay, TSU, Pagamentos ao Estado, MB ATM
 ```

-Summary: To operate in Portugal as a company, you must open an account with a Portuguese Bank.
-That's mostly because there's local payment methods which are mandatory and not available in international banks.

 Payments
 - International payment standards accepted in Portugal: